brackendev/scikit-learn-Hy/README.md

 ## License

-ScikitLearn-Hy is released under the BSD 3-Clause license.
+scikit-learn-Hy is released under the BSD 3-Clause license.
 See the LICENSE file for more info.

 - - -